UK Mortgages for Expats in Spain

 Employment Status:

-• Salaried Applicants: Individuals who are employed by an organisation, either in Spain or the world over.
+• Salaried Applicants: Individuals who are employed by an organisation, either in Spain or internationally.

 • Self-Employed Applicants: Entrepreneurs or freelancers working for themselves, either in their own business or operating independently.